TrueBlocks/trueblocks-core/src/apps/grabABI/README.md

 ## grabABI

-`grabABI` retreives an ABI file either from a local cache, from the Ethereum Name Service (ENS), or from [Etherscan](http://etherscan.io).
-Once retreived, `grabABI` generates the classDefinition files needed by [makeClass](../makeClass) to generate a parselib for each [Ethereum address monitor](../../monitors).
+`grabABI` retrieves an ABI file either from a local cache, from the Ethereum Name Service (ENS), or from [Etherscan](http://etherscan.io).
+Once retrieved, `grabABI` generates the classDefinition files needed by [makeClass](../makeClass/README.md) to generate a parselib for each [Ethereum address monitor](../../monitors/README.md).

 #### Usage